Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Whooping cough is a highly contagious childhood infection that can also affect adults.
 It can be quite serious and sometimes deadly, especially in children younger than 12 months.
 Its hallmark symptom is a cough that may last 1 to 6 weeks, or possibly 10 months or longer.

 Although most people in the U.S. have been vaccinated against whooping cough, the number of cases of the disease has increased over the last few decades, especially among adults.

 You may have this test if your healthcare provider suspects that you have whooping cough.

 You may need this test done twice several weeks apart to find out whether you have an active infection.

-Your doctor may also order a culture test or other tests to confirm the results of the antibody test.
+Your healthcare provider may also order a culture test or other tests to confirm the results of the antibody test.
 These tests include checking for IgM or IgA antibodies.